reportportal/docs/src/md/src/WorkWithReports/OperationsUnderLaunches.md

 ### Delete test item

-The system allows to delete test items in all levels of launch in the "Launches" and "Debug" pages.
+The system allows deleting test items in all levels of launch in the "Launches" and "Debug" pages.

-Permission: Next users are able to delete test item:
+Permission: Next users are able to delete the test item:

 - Administrator